 ssh -CY login.rc.fas.harvard.edu which will have largely the same effect, but may be slightly slower than an interactive session.

-Users should not submit jobs directly from the NX nodes to Slurm as Slurm will map the current CentOS6 enviroment into the job they submit, this can create problems for the job.
+Users should not submit jobs directly from the NX nodes to Slurm as Slurm will map the current CentOS6 enviroment into the job they submit, which can create problems for the job.
 Instead jobs should always be submitted from interactive sessions.

 NX connection and usage